poweredbyniks/SQL-interview-questions/README.md

 We cannot use the following commands in DML trigger:

-o	ALTER DATABASE
+oALTER DATABASE

-o	CREATE DATABASE
+oCREATE DATABASE

-o	DISK DATABASE
+oDISK DATABASE

-o	LOAD DATABASE
+oLOAD DATABASE

-o	RESTORE DATABASE
+oRESTORE DATABASE

-B.	Using DDL Triggers:
+B.Using DDL Triggers:

 • These triggers focus on changes to the definition of database objects as opposed to changes to the actual data.